Musicians, from opera to blues, seek to play New York subways

 A panel of artists, transit officials and others judge the music for quality, variety and appropriateness, the MTA said.
 About 70 musicians or groups tried out and a third of them will get picked, it said.

-While musicians are allowed to play in the city subways if they follow MTA rules, these winners get choice spots and support from the MTA's Music Under New York programme.
+While musicians are allowed to play in the city subways if they follow MTA rules, these winners get choice spots and support from the MTA's Music Under New York program.

 "I'm excited about the exposure that it would allow us to have, meeting new people and finding new places to perform," said Judy Minkoff, 36, the leader of an all-female a cappella group called Stiletta.